Powerlearnproject/se-day1-assignment-Tem1l0luwa/README.md

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+1. Unit Testing: Tests individual components or functions of the software.
+It ensures that each part works correctly in isolation.
+This is crucial for catching bugs early in the development process.

+2. Integration Testing: Tests the interaction between different modules or components.
+It verifies that combined parts work together as expected, which is vital for ensuring that integrated systems function smoothly.

+3. System Testing: Tests the complete, integrated software system to verify that it meets specified requirements.
+This is important for evaluating the system as a whole, ensuring it behaves as expected in various scenarios.

+4. Acceptance Testing: Performed by the end-users or clients to validate the software against their requirements.
+It is essential for confirming that the software meets the business needs and is ready for production.

+5. Regression Testing: Re-tests software after changes or updates to ensure that existing functionality is not broken.
+This is crucial for maintaining software stability over time.

+6. Performance Testing: Evaluates the software's speed, scalability, and stability under load.
+It ensures the software performs well under expected conditions, which is important for user satisfaction and reliability.

+7. Security Testing: Assesses the software for vulnerabilities and ensures it is protected against potential threats.
+This is critical for safeguarding user data and maintaining trust.

+8. Usability Testing: Checks how easy and intuitive the software is for users.
+It’s important for improving user experience and ensuring the software is user-friendly.

 #Part 2: Introduction to AI and Prompt Engineering